-In my mixed media art I work around the concept that it's not because something has been broken that its value decreases.
+My mixed media art is based around the concept that it's not because something has been broken that its value decreases.
 I believe quite the opposite.
-My approach is closely inspired by the japanese practice of Kintsugi, where broken pottery was repaired by pouring gold into the cracks, making it more valuable and more beautiful than it was before it broke.
-They enhanced an object's value and perceived beauty not by trying to conceal its breakage, but by highlighting it.
+My approach is closely inspired by the Japanese practice of Kintsugi, where broken pottery was repaired by pouring gold into the cracks, making it more valuable and more beautiful than it was before it broke.
+An object's value and perceived beauty was enhanced not by trying to conceal its breakage, but by highlighting it.

-I photograph broken things, worn down things, things that nobody looks at, and turn them into art through the medium of embroidery.
-I fill their cracks with a different type of gold, to show that in fact they are beautiful if we just take the time to look at them.
+I photograph broken things, ordinary things, unspectacular things, worn down things, things that nobody really looks at, and turn them into art through the medium of embroidery.
+I fill their cracks with a different type of gold, to show that in fact, beauty is everywhere around us if we just take the time to look.